Le Noir Pre orchid meadow

 Other wet meadows in Jersey were gradually turned into drained and plowed fields.
 After a recommendation of local biologist The National Trust of Jersey purchased Le Noir Pré in 1972.

 Proper management of meadows though was mastered later.
 Now the meadows are cut and baled in July after orchids and other plants have set seed.
-Afterwards, the fields are grazed by cattle.
+Afterward, the fields are grazed by cattle.

 This has brought success.
 In 2002 there was observed that the number of orchids has increased significantly since the 1990s.
 In late years there is observed mass bloom of orchids and we may expect even more in coming years.

 Most noticeable plant is Jersey Orchid (Anacamptis laxiflora, also Orchis laxiflora).
 This orchid here grows up to 60 cm tall, it has dark purple flowers.
 In the United Kingdom, Jersey Orchid is found only on the Channel Islands, but it is fairly common in continental Europe.
 Le Noir Pré belongs to prominent habitats of this beautiful plant.

 Here are flowering other orchids as well: such as Southern Marsh Orchid (Dactylorhiza praetermissa), Common Spotted Orchid (Dactylorhiza fuchsii) and Heath Spotted Orchid (Dactylorhiza maculata).